KushPatel29/IVA/README.md

-# Eva Voice Assistant on Raspberry Pi
+# Iva(Interactive Voice Assistant) Voice Assistant on Raspberry Pi

-Eva is a Python-based voice assistant that you can deploy not only on typical desktops but also on a **Raspberry Pi**, turning it into a free, fully functional AI device.
+Eva is a Python-based voice assistant that you can deploy on typical desktops and on a **Raspberry Pi**, turning it into a free, fully functional AI device.
 It can handle tasks like:

 - Searching the web on Wikipedia, YouTube, Google, and Stack Overflow
 - Playing music via the Deezer RapidAPI